Theo-Marshall/SHIFTR-Hardware/README.md

 - Step-Down converter 5-80V (the Tacx Neo supplies 48V) to 5V (e.g. from [Amazon](https://www.amazon.de/dp/B0CMC7Y3DJ))
 - Y-Splitter for the Tacx power cable (e.g. from [Amazon](https://www.amazon.de/dp/B09FHHN9T5))
 - Power connector for the case (e.g. from [Amazon](https://www.amazon.de/gp/product/B09PD6J4BN))
 - 3D printed case that fits the WT32-ETH01.
-Luckily I was able to find a perfect match: [WT32-ETH01 Enclosure](https://www.thingiverse.com/thing:5621092)
+Luckily I was able to find a perfect match that also fits the step-down converter: [WT32-ETH01 Enclosure](https://www.thingiverse.com/thing:5621092)
 - Two countersunk screws M2x7 to hold the lid on the case

 ## Hardware installation
 - ***IMPORTANT***: Don't solder the pin headers that came with the WT32-ETH01.
 With the longer pins on the bottom side the module won't fit the case anymore.
-- ***IMPORTANT #2***: Connect the step-down converter to a power supply (e.g. the original one with 48V) and a multimeter and use a screwdriver to adjust the output voltage to 5V before connecting it to the WT32-ETH01 module!
+- ***IMPORTANT #2***: Connect the step-down converter first to a power supply (e.g. the original one with 48V) and a multimeter and use a screwdriver to adjust the output voltage to 5V before connecting it to the WT32-ETH01 module!
 - Use a standard USB<->TTL converter (e.g. with FTDI232 or similar).
 Make sure that it can provide **3,3V and not 5V** and connect as follows (see also pinout above):
   | Converter | -> | ETH01-EVO |
   |-|-|-|